History of CSJB

 The heart of the Community was, and is, the life of prayer.
 The Sisters' daily lives included Eucharist, the Divine Office throughout the day, and private prayer and meditation. |

-Three years later, the Community built their first convent in New York City.
-From this base, the Sisters began work.
-They worked with immigrants through the Holy Cross Mission, with women from the streets through the Midnight Mission.
-Again they founded schools, convalescent hospitals, orphanages, and summer rest homes.
+Three years later, the Community built their first convent on Stuyvesant Square in New York City.
+From this base, the Sisters worked with immigrants through the Holy Cross Mission, with women from the streets through the Midnight Mission.
+They also founded schools, convalescent hospitals, orphanages, Holy Cross Church, and summer programs in the countryside for inner city mothers and their children.

 Changes in society led the Community to shift its focus from large institutional works to a more flexible ministry.
 The orphanage became a retreat house.
-The school now houses Daytop, a teenage drug treatment center.
-As we closed the big works, the Sisters made the convent and grounds a place of spiritual retreat and renewal.
-Visitors come from all over to both the convent and the retreat house.
+The school closed in 1983 and became a drug and alcohol treatment center for teenagers.
+As we closed the big works, the Sisters transformed the convent and grounds into a place of spiritual retreat.
+Over 2,000 visitors from all over the world seek prayer and renewal at the convent and the retreat house ever year.
 The work changes, but the spirit of the Community continues to call people to "prepare the way of the Lord."

 "He must increase,